-Chris Allan has compiled four booklets of what he calls the “Eyewitnesses Series.”
+Chris Allan has compiled five booklets of what he calls the “Eyewitness Series.”
 They are being made available on the Alaska Historical Society’s website.
 Chris’s intent with the first four booklets is to showcase voices of the past: “I wanted to get away from the traditional historian’s narrative form where primary sources play a secondary or tertiary role behind the historian’s voice and analysis.
 I like the idea of people hearing history from the eyewitnesses.
 In each case, I was so impressed with what was available in digitized newspapers that I wanted to share it.”
 His booklet about mining operations at Coal Creek and Woodchopper Creek does the same as the others but allows photographers from the 1930s to tell the story.
 Each booklet includes advertisements, early maps, paintings, drawings and photographs previously unpublished or never collected in the same place.

 Hoping to stimulate others to undertake new investigations, Chris also prepared a guide called “The Newspaper Bonanza: How to Discover Alaska’s Past in Newspaper Databases.”

 The booklets are: